mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 01 June 2025

-- The average temperature today is 13.86˚C,
+- The average temperature today is 15.1˚C,
-- With highs of 14.84˚C and lows of 13.3˚C,
+- With highs of 16.08˚C and lows of 14.41˚C,
-- It may feel like 13.21˚C with scattered clouds
+- It may feel like 14.44˚C with few clouds
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 5.36m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 73%
+- The pressure is 1013hPa and humidity is 68%
 - The sun will rise at 03:54 and set at 20:17

 <!-- weather_marker ends -->